-In a world of ever-increasing regulation, scrutiny is honing in on financial crimes that include money laundering, terrorist financing, sanctions evasion, bribery and corruption, fraud and tax evasion.
-Demonstrating that a financial services organisation – whatever its size or scope – is working hard to meet its legal and regulatory financial crime obligations has become a compliance and commercial imperative.
+In a world of ever-increasing regulation, regulators globally continue to focus on financial crimes that include money laundering, terrorist financing, sanctions evasion, bribery and corruption, fraud, tax evasion and market abuse.
+Demonstrating that a financial institution or professional services company – whatever its size or scope – is working hard to meet its legal and regulatory financial crime obligations has become a compliance and commercial imperative.

 Failure to meet financial crime obligations can result in severe penalties.
 Analysis for the past calendar year shows that in the UK, FCA fines have hit a record-breaking £560 million and in the US $3.9 billion worth of fines were levied by the SEC as of November for non-compliance with Anti-Money Laundering (AML), Know your Customer (KYC), and sanctions regulations, amongst other failings.

 Some notable cases and fines include:

 - The FCA pursued and won it’s first criminal action, resulting in a £264 million fine against NatWest Bank for money laundering failings between 8 November 2012 to 23 June 2016